Who rules the world?

 Rescuing a House Divided against Itself

 The believers all too often disregard the last point.
 But the devil’s specialty is an ancient strategy of “Divide and conquer!”.
-He loves to take advantage of opportunities to divide, and two surprising ones are: a major setback and a great success.
+And he loves to take advantage of opportunities to divide!
+The two surprising ways he does that are: a major setback and a great success.

 The Word of God says, “Every kingdom divided against itself is brought to desolation, and every city or house divided against itself will not stand.”
 (Matthew 12:25) The spiritual authority of a believer is closely tied to this powerful truth.

 That is to say, our strength is in our unity and the “roaring lion” devours by division.
 So, what are the two “danger zones” that the enemy uses to divide us?

 When we’ve had a major setback, we naturally look for reasons why we failed.
 It is always less painful to look for causes outside of ourselves.
 “If only so-and-so hadn’t made unrealistic promises, this never would have happened!”
 This is just an example of many very common excuses.

 Unfulfilled expectations lead to frustration and disappointment.
 The excuses keep piling up: “This would never have blown up, if we didn’t rush this person into leadership.”
 “We wouldn’t have failed if they hadn’t manipulated us into making this stupid decision.”

 Instead of recognizing our own personal contribution to failure, we place blame on others.
 This worldly way of dealing with setbacks plays into the devil’s hands.
 It’s a perfect opportunity to divide our ranks and conquer.

 The Devil also loves to put a wedge between us at times of great success.
 Let’s say, we’ve had a sudden growth spurt in our congregation.
 We start to praise ourselves: “Well, it’s about time!
 We’ve always had the most amazing creative team.”
 And, “It’s about time people recognized we’ve got the most cutting edge programs going.”